abhinav4201/Classification-Email-Campaign-Effectiveness-Prediction/README.md

 # Classification-Email-Campaign-Effectiveness-Prediction
-This project deals with machine learning classfication algorithm.
+This project deals with supervised machine learning classfication algorithm.